UltiRequiem/diff-time/README.md

-# How much time left?
+# How many days left?